Lythom/TopDownVoxelsEngine/Documentation/README.md

 ### Client

 -   Open the VoxelsEngineUnity project in Unity + IDE (we use Rider)
 -   Shared project in located under `VoxelsEngineUnity/Assets/Shared`.
-It's compilation is handled by Unity client-side, and by netstandard2.1 platform server-side.
+Compilation is handled by Unity client-side, and by netstandard2.1 platform server-side.
 It must remains compatible in both contexts.
 Sirenix annotations have been added in the server project so that client can use them.
 -   Use play mode to run the client

 ### Nullable

-C# 8: Nullable Reference Types is a compiler option to raise warning when some nullability case are not explicitely handled.
+C# 8: Nullable Reference Types is a compiler option to raise warning when some nullability case are not explicitly handled.
 It is enabled in most or our code.
 See [https://www.meziantou.net/csharp-8-nullable-reference-types.htm](https://www.meziantou.net/csharp-8-nullable-reference-types.htm)

 -   The nullable compiler option is enabled on :